ICanBoogie/Mailer/README.md

 is sent by the mailer.
 Third parties may use this event to alter the message or the mailer that will be used to send it.
 - The `<class>:mail` event of class [MailEvent][] is fired after the message was sent by the mailer.
-Thir parties may use this event to alter the result returned by the mailer.
+Third parties may use this event to alter the result returned by the mailer.

 Where `<class>` is the class of the sender.